 Ruth King is the Thomas Bayes’ Chair of Statistics in the School of Mathematics at the University of Edinburgh.
 Her current external roles include President of the International Biometrics Society: British and Irish Region; and Deputy Director of the National Centre for Statistical Ecology.
 She was elected a Fellow of the Learned Society of Wales in 2017; and the Royal Society of Edinburgh in 2018.
 Her research interests focus on developing new statistical methodology for analysing data particularly within ecology and epidemiology.

 The student session after the talk will allow students to ask Ruth questions about her research, the talk, the recommended paper or career opportunities.
-If you’re a student, make sure to register for this session.

 This month’s paper is Statistical Ecology by Ruth King.
 The paper and associated supplementary file provide useful background for the talk, describing a series of statistical ecology models and their specification via a hidden Markov model.
 The paper focusses on concepts of hidden Markov model and not so much on technicalities.

 King, Ruth, Statistical Ecology (January 2014).
 Annual Review of Statistics and Its Application, Vol. 1, Issue 1, pp. 401-426, 2014, Available at SSRN: https://ssrn.com/abstract=2405891 or http://dx.doi.org/10.1146/annurev-statistics-022513-115633